torvalds/linux/Documentation/trace/ftrace.rst

         This will be useful if you want to find out which hashed value is corresponding to the real value in trace log.

+  bitmask-list
+        When enabled, bitmasks are displayed as a human-readable list of ranges (e.g., 0,2-5,7) using the printk "%*pbl" format specifier.
+        When disabled (the default), bitmasks are displayed in the traditional hexadecimal bitmap representation.
+The list format is particularly useful for tracing CPU masks and other large bitmasks where individual bit positions are more meaningful than their hexadecimal encoding.

   record-cmd
 	When any event or tracer is enabled, a hook is enabled in the sched_switch trace point to fill comm cache